Kurokesu/SCE2-GRBL/README.md

 ---

-### 4. Python
+### 5. Python
-Python intelhex package is used by cmake for merging bootloader and application hex files.
+Python IntelHex package is used by CMake for merging bootloader and application hex files.

 - **Download Python**: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 - During installation, ensure you check the option to add Python to the `Path` environment variable.